(Case No. 3-16-0799, United States District Court, Middle District of Tennessee, Judge Campbell)

 The lawsuit was filed after the detention facility ordered that the boy be held in isolation in a concrete cell for 23 hours a day, with only one hour of recreation or leisure time.
 For the first two days he was denied access to books, magazines, music, and other educational or recreational materials.
 The boy had been placed in solitary confinement because he had allegedly disrupted a classroom, “hollered,” “rapped,” and “flashed gang symbols.”
 The boy was never alleged to be a danger to himself or others.

 ACLU-TN seeks to stop the use of solitary confinement for punitive or disciplinary reasons permanently both for the boy in this case as well as for other juveniles in pretrial detention or who suffer from mental illness.
 To that end, the lawsuit was amended to create a class action, seeking to ban the use of solitary confinement to punish children who are in the state’s custody or held in county detention facilities licensed by the state.
+On February 17, 2017, the court granted our motion with regard to Rutherford County, certifying the class.

 ACLU-TN Joins Lawsuit Challenging Solitary Confinement of Youth (April 28, 2016)